-In the twenty-fifth chapter of Leviticus, God, speaking of the land he promised to the Israelites, announced a principle, which became the central economic statement of the Old Testament.
+In the 25th chapter of Leviticus, God, speaking of the land He promised to the Israelites, announced a principle, which became the central economic statement of the Old Testament.
 The “milk and honey” that characterized descriptions of the land's potential flowed from it.
 It reads:

 Land will not be sold absolutely,

-And you are only strangers and guests of mine.
+And you are only strangers and guests of Mine (Leviticus 25:23).

 This quote is the basis for a comprehensive set of macroeconomic laws that set up the new nation of Israel.
-While these laws were being observed—which was for a much longer time than is generally acknowledged—ancient Israel was very successful and enjoyed great prosperity, freedom, and justice.
+While these laws were being observed – which was for a much longer time than is generally acknowledged – ancient Israel was very successful and enjoyed great prosperity, freedom, and justice.
 Now God was not directly rewarding the Israelites for observing his economic Law.
-On the contrary, his economic Law was really that good—it really worked.
+On the contrary, his economic Law was really that good; it really worked.
 It harmonized with both human nature and the nature of creation.
 It was good enough that it did not need God's special intervention.
-It very naturally brought about economic success.
+It naturally brought about economic success.

-Land was very important in the promises that God made to the Israelites through Moses.
+Land was of exceeding importance in the promises that God made to the Israelites through Moses.
 People have always had a natural-law intuition that securely holding land can guarantee them personal freedom.
 The landless Israelites, standing at the edge of the Jordan, were no exception.
-Chapters thirty-three through thirty-five of Numbers detail how this land possession was to be organized.
+Numbers 33-35 detail how this land possession was to be organized.
 To each of the tribes, except Levi, a certain portion of the land was given, based on the land's productivity and the tribe's population.
 Then, in a similar manner, each of the tribes allotted its territory to its constituent clans, and then each clan did likewise to each of its families.

 The family was free to use the land they now legally possessed, but they could not sell it or borrow money against it.
 They did not own the land; it belonged to God.
 Further, they were constrained by the other rules contained in the Land Law, the rules concerning the Sabbath day, the Sabbatical year, and the Jubilee.
 The Sabbath day was dedicated to God (Lev.
 23:3).
 The Israelites were not to pursue occupational work on that day.

-After seven Sabbaticals had passed, that is, after forty-nine years, the Jubilee was declared (Lev.
+After seven Sabbaticals had passed, that is, after 49 years, the Jubilee was declared (Lev.
 25:8-17).
 This observance was probably the most important economic moment for the Israelites.
 For good reason, it was called the “year of favor from the Lord.”
-During the year of Jubilee, each parcel of land was returned to its original possessor family free and clear of any debt or other obligation.
+During the year of Jubilee, each parcel of land was returned to its original possessor family, free and clear of any debt or other obligation.
 If the land had been leased out, the lease could not have a term beyond the Jubilee year.
 Once again, God owned the land.
 He chose to make each of the families of his chosen people equal inheritors of his bounty.
-The Jubilee kept his system intact by not allowing land to become concentrated in the hands of a few—his people could not be alienated from his land.
+The Jubilee kept his system intact by not allowing land to become concentrated in the hands of a few; His people could not be alienated from His land.